Aksay17/GoggleAnalytics-Practise-Python-Stats/README.md

 ## Contributing

 Contributions to this repository are not currently accepted as it is meant to contain practice activities specifically related to the Power of Statistics course.
-However, if you identify any errors or have suggestions for improvement, please feel free to open an issue in the repository, and we will address it accordingly.
+However, if you identify any errors or have suggestions for improvement, please feel free to open an issue in the repository, and I will address it accordingly.

 ## License

-This repository is licensed under the [MIT License](LICENSE).
+This repository is licensed under the MIT License.
 You are free to use, modify, and distribute the code and contents within this repository for educational purposes.